Welcome To

 We are also still looking for a bass drum player!
 The heart of the Drumline and Pipe band!
 No experience necessary.

-Neil McLennan represents the wave of Scottish and American pioneers who helped open central Texas to settlement in the 1830s-1840's.
-His leadership in bringing families to the area, securing land grants, and establishing early homesteads contributed to the development of the Waco, Brazos, and Bosque regions.
-In recognition of his pioneering contributions, McLennan county was created by State Legislature in 1850 in his honor.
-The Band wears the MacLennan Modern Tartan to honor his Scottish heritage, his foundational role In this region of Texas, and his pioneer spirit.
-As a descendant of Clan MacLennan from the Isle of Skye, this choice connects the band's identity to the pioneering spirit and cultural roots of the man after whom the county is named.
-It's a fitting tribute that celebrates local history while embracing Scottish traditions through music and performance.
+Neil McLennan represents the wave of Scottish and American pioneers who helped open central Texas to settlement in the 1830s-1840s.
+His leadership in bringing families to the area, securing land grants, and establishing early homesteads contributed to the development of the Waco, Brazos, and Bosque regions In recognition of his pioneering contributions, McLennan county was created by State Legislature in 1850 in his honor.
+The band wears the MacLennan Modern Tartan to honor his Scottish heritage, his foundational role in this region of Texas, and his pioneer spirit.
+As a descendant of Clan MacLennan from the Isle of Skye, this choice connects the band’s identity to the pioneering spirit and cultural roots of the man after whom the county is named.
+It is a fitting tribute that celebrates local history while embracing Scottish traditions through music and performance.

 Neil McLennan was born on the Isle of Skye in Scotland around 1777/1778.
-He immigrated to the U.S. in 1801.
+He immigrated to the U.S., in 1801.
 First to North Carolina and then to Florida.
-He sailed on a schooner from Pensacola, FL, along with his two brothers, to Texas in 1835.
+He sailed on a schooner fro Pensacola, FL along with his two brothers to Texas in 1835.

 Purpose and Drive